sritheturbocoder/rusty_flap/README.md

 # flappy_rust
-A game written in Rust similr to famous Flappy birds
+A game written in Rust similar to famous Flappy birds